engineerchef/engineerchef/README.md

 </a>

 <p>
-**engineerchef/engineerchef** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on Gazi University as Senior Software Engineer
 - 🌱 I’m currently learning Machine Translation in Speech2Speech Project